 Attendance Calculator

-Free attendance calculator.
-Find your attendance %, classes needed to reach 75% (or any target), and how many you can safely miss.
+Free attendance calculator and attendance percentage calculator.
+Find your attendance %, see how many classes you need to reach 75% (or any target), and know exactly how many classes you can miss.
 Track by classes or days.

 Total number of classes in your semester or course